ruchee/vimrc/vimfiles/bundle/vim-go/README.md

 [`help tags`](http://vimhelp.appspot.com/helphelp.txt.html#%3Ahelptags)
 manually (e.g. `:helptags ALL`).

-We also have an [official vim-go tutorial](https://github.com/fatih/vim-go-tutorial).
+We also have an [official vim-go tutorial](https://github.com/fatih/vim-go/wiki).

+## FAQ and troubleshooting

+The FAQ and troubleshooting tips are in the documentation and can be quickly accessed using `:help go-troubleshooting`.
+If you believe you've found a bug or shortcoming in vim-go that is neither addressed by help nor in [existing issues](https://github.com/fatih/vim-go/issues), please open an issue with clear reproduction steps. `:GoReportGitHubIssue` can be used pre-populate a lot of the information needed when creating a new issue.

 ## License